jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 - design and manage the competition pit and the Pit Crew as defined in @pit_crew
 - requisition supplies when purchasing with team funds.

-=== Safety Team
+=== Safety Department
-The Safety team ensures that safety is never compromised in favor of any other objective or goal.
+The Safety Dept. ensures that safety is never compromised in favor of any other objective or goal.

-The safety team shall:
+The Safety Dept. shall:
 - create and audit safety standards
-- audit the safety of processes, standards, and tools produced, maintained, or operated by other sub-teams
+- audit the safety of processes, standards, and tools produced, maintained, or operated by other departments
 - create or audit the Job Safety Analysis for Standards and Training Manuals where required as per @sdr
 - maintain the Safety Manual (see: @safety_manual)
-- compel other sub-teams to assist with audits and assessments as needed and the other sub-team must comply
+- compel other departments to assist with audits and assessments as needed and the other department must comply

-=== Information Technology Team (IT)
+=== Information Technology Department (IT)
 IT is the teams computer services provider and is responsible for managing all computer infrastructure.

-The IT team shall:
+The IT Dept. shall:
 - maintain communications infrastructure
 - maintain computers controlled by Grayson Robotics
-- training team members to use computer hardware and software
+- training Dept. members to use computer hardware and software
 - maintain the computer and network infrastructure supporting the Grayson Robotics website
 - update the firmware and software-images of FRC robot components

-=== Manufacturing Team
+=== Manufacturing Department
-The Manufacturing Team handles all metalwork, woodwork, and mechanical assembly.
+The Manufacturing Dept. handles all metalwork, woodwork, and mechanical assembly.
 The Manufacturing shall not handle electrical assembly.

-The Manufacturing Team shall:
+The Manufacturing Dept. shall:
 - research & develop in house mechanical assembly and fabrication capabilities
 - create and manage any documentation required to outsource machining to a sponsor
 - develop custom tooling for machining and assembly
 - build FRC field elements
-- create processes the Mechanical Engineering team can use to prove that their designs are practical to manufacture
+- create processes the Mechanical Engineering Dept. can use to prove that their designs are practical to manufacture

-=== Outreach Team
+=== Outreach Department
-The Outreach Team is responsible for recruiting sponsors, students, and mentors, and managing relationships with current sponsors.
+The Outreach Dept. is responsible for recruiting sponsors, students, and mentors, and managing relationships with current sponsors.

-The Outreach Team shall:
+The Outreach Dept. shall:
 - recruit students, mentors, and sponsors
-- fulfill sponsor requirements and ensure other sub-teams do so as well
+- fulfill sponsor requirements and ensure other departments do so as well
 - plan events
 - requisition supplies and services from sponsors
-- approve designs that the ME Team wants sponsors manufacture
+- approve designs that the ME Dept. wants sponsors manufacture

-=== Marketing Team
+=== Marketing Department
-The Marketing Team is responsible for the team brand and producing print and digital marketing materials.
+The Marketing Dept. is responsible for the team brand and producing print and digital marketing materials.

-The Marketing Team shall:
+The Marketing Dept. shall:
 - create website & social media content
 - create all advertising materials
 - take photo and video of team activities
 - create and maintain a standardized brand

-=== Systems Engineering Team (SE)
+=== Systems Engineering Department (SE)
-The Systems Engineering Team is responsible for designing the FRC robot and other systems where, two or more other sub-teams must work together to design the system.
+The Systems Engineering Dept. is responsible for designing the FRC robot and other systems where, two or more other departments must work together to design the system.

-The ME, EE, IT, Programming, & Manufacturing teams don't design the robot.
+The ME, EE, IT, Programming, & Manufacturing Departments don't design the robot.
-These sub-teams are responsible for designing sub-systems in conformance with the specification created by SE.
+These departments are responsible for designing sub-systems in conformance with the specification created by SE.
-In the course of creating the system specification the SE team shall consult the other sub-teams and seek final approval from them.
+In the course of creating the system specification the SE Dept. shall consult the other departments and seek final approval from them.

-The Systems Engineering Team shall:
+The Systems Engineering Dept. shall:
 - design the FRC robot
 - design and create specifications for non-FRC projects
 - write requirements for all systems designed by the team
 - enumerate the initial requirements for the FRC robot based on the competition strategy and the game manual
-- track new FRC robot requirements as they and other sub-teams discover them, over the course of the build season
+- track new FRC robot requirements as they and other departments discover them, over the course of the build season
-- mediate design conflicts between other sub-teams
+- mediate design conflicts between other departments
-- obtain approval from the relevant sub-team when making a decision that affects their responsibilities
+- obtain approval from the relevant department when making a decision that affects their responsibilities
-- adhere to the strategy created by the Strategy Team and agreed on by the whole team
+- adhere to the strategy created by the Strategy Dept. and agreed on by the whole team

-=== Mechanical Engineering Team (ME)
+=== Mechanical Engineering Department (ME)
-The Mechanical Engineering Team designs and tests mechanical systems.
+The Mechanical Engineering Dept. designs and tests mechanical systems.

-The Mechanical Engineering Team shall:
+The Mechanical Engineering Dept. shall:
 - design and test mechanical components
 - produce and version control mechanical CADD
-- adhere to the system specification and requirements created by the Systems Engineering and Strategy teams
+- adhere to the system specification and requirements created by the Systems Engineering and Strategy departments
-- adhere to the requirements and standards of the Electrical Engineering Team where applicable.
+- adhere to the requirements and standards of the Electrical Engineering Dept. where applicable.
 - prove that their designs are practical to manufacture either:
-  - in-house by using existing Manufacturing Team and Electrical Team standards
+  - in-house by using existing Manufacturing and Electrical Dept. standards
   - or by outsourcing manufacturing to a sponsor

-=== Electrical Engineering Team (EE)
+=== Electrical Engineering Department (EE)
-The Electrical Engineering Team designs, builds, and tests electrical systems.
+The Electrical Engineering Dept. designs, builds, and tests electrical systems.

-The Electrical Team shall:
+The Electrical Dept. shall:
 - design and test electrical components
 - assemble the electrical system on FRC robots
 - produce and version control electrical CADD
 - research and develop electrical manufacturing and assembly techniques
-- adhere to the system specification and requirements created by the Systems Engineering and Strategy teams
+- adhere to the system specification and requirements created by the Systems Engineering and Strategy Departments

-=== Programming Team
+=== Programming Department
-The Electrical Engineering Team designs, builds, and tests software systems.
+The Electrical Engineering Dept. designs, builds, and tests software systems.

-The Programming Team shall:
+The Programming Dept. shall:
 - design, develop, and test all software components
 - version control all software
-- adhere to the system specification and requirements created by the Systems Engineering and Strategy teams
+- adhere to the system specification and requirements created by the Systems Engineering and Strategy Departments

 == Projects <projects>
-Projects organize non-standard or non-recurring work, and coordinate major efforts between Sub-Teams.
+Projects organize non-standard or non-recurring work, and coordinate major efforts between departments.
 Team members shall use the project process where:
 - they require a budget, scare resources, or a requisition of supplies
 - they expect work to go on for more than one week
-- different sub-teams need to coordinate
+- different departments need to coordinate

 Otherwise, the Action Item process described in @action_items may be more appropriate.